RobertJDevOP/Currency-api/README.md

 This is a simple implementation of the currencylayer api, which converts the amounts entered from the standard currency USD to any currency,in which cache is used, avoiding multiple requests to the currencylayer api.

+for now it only allows us to make conversions from USD to any other currency but not vice versa

+from -> USD

 To use it

 Clone the project